mark-mcdermott/rails-vite-vue-2/README.md

 Hi from app/views/pages/home.html.erb
 Hi from app/javascript/App.vue
 Hi from app/javascript/components/Counter.vue
-This is a prop message for the counter component
-Vue version: 2.7.14
+This line is a prop message for the counter component Vue version: 2.7.14
 ```
 and there should be an Increment Counter Component button that increase a "count" variable below the button